sunnivin/lesson-modular-type-along/_episodes/03-distributed.md

 teaching: 10
 exercises: 50
 questions:
-  - How can we generalize our code development?
+  - Learn techniques for generalizing code development?
-  - Why should we design our code to be general ?
+  - What are the pros and cons for chosing general code design?
 objectives:
   - Know about pure functions (functions without side effects, functions which given same input always return same output).
   - Learn why and how to limit side effects of functions.
   - Get comfortable with the forking workflow.
 keypoints:
-  - Do a modular based code development following a template
+  - Do a modular based code development following a template.
-  - Experience difficulties in developing one-size-fit all
+  - Experience difficulties in developing one-size-fit all.
+  - Repeat basic git-commands.
 ---

 ## Modular type along exercise with GitHub

-## Our task
-Reflect around a typical development workflow in a small project.
-This example is in Python but we will try to see “through” the code and focus on the bigger picture and hopefully manage to imagine other languages in its place.
-For the Python experts: we will not see the most elegant Python.
+In this exercise you will incremently improve a python script for plotting together.

 ### Data
 The file temperatures.csv contains hourly air temperature measurements for the time range November 1, 2019 12:00 AM - November 30, 2019 11:59 PM for the observation station “Vantaa Helsinki-Vantaan lentoasema”.

 Data obtained from https://en.ilmatieteenlaitos.fi/download-observations#!/ on 2019-12-09.